Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Instance-Conditioned Adaptation

-In AAFM, instance-conditioned information is integrated in a more appropriate and ingenious manner, which enables our model to comprehend knowledge such as distance and scale more efficiently.
-Furthermore, our AAFM exhibits lower computation and space complexity than MHA, which could bring a more lightweight and faster model.
+We motivate this design choice by highlighting the limitations of the standard MHA, namely its inability to explicitly learn relative position biases and its high computational complexity, especially for large-scale instances.
+In contrast, the proposed AAFM can explicitly capture relative position biases via the designed adaptation function $f(N,d_{ij})$ (as the bias matrix $A$).
+By injecting the scale and distance information into AAFM, it can generate more informative node representations $H^{(L)}$ and current state $\hat{\mathbf{h}}_{(C)}^{t}$, which inherently reflect the unique geometric structure of each instance (as shown in \cref{fig:tsp_hm_short}).
+Furthermore, AAFM exhibits lower computational overhead than MHA, resulting in lower complexity and a faster inference time.
+For a detailed discussion of the comparison of AAFM and MHA, please refer to \cref{sec:aft_mha}.

-\paragraph{Compatibility with Adaptation Bias} We also integrate the adaptation function $f(N,d_{ij})$ into the compatibility calculation.
-The new compatibility, denoted as $u^{t}_{i}$, can be expressed as
+\paragraph{Compatibility with Adaptation Bias} To further improve the solving performance, we integrate $f(N,d_{ij})$ into the compatibility calculation \cite{son2023metasage,gao2023elg}.
+The new compatibility $u^{t}_{i}$ can be expressed as

-where $\xi$ is the clipping parameter, $\hat{\mathbf{h}}_{(C)}^{t}$ and $\mathbf{h}_{i}^{(L)}$ are calculated via AAFM instead of MHA. $A_{t-1,i}$ represents the adaptation bias between each remaining node and the current node.
-Finally, the probability of generating a complete solution $\mathbf{\pi}$ for instance $X$ is calculated as
+where $\xi$ is the clipping parameter, $\hat{\mathbf{h}}_{(C)}^{t}$ and $\mathbf{h}_{i}^{(L)}$ are calculated via AAFM instead of MHA. $a_{t-1,i}$ represents the adaptation bias between each remaining node and the current node.
+Note that in the AAFM of the decoder, the node masking state in the current step $t$ is added to $A$ additionally.

-By integrating the adaptation bias in the compatibility calculation, the model's performance can be further enhanced.
+By incorporating the adaptation function $a_{t-1,i}$ into the compatibility calculation, we provide effective guidance for making final decisions.
+This design allows the policy to fully combine two distinct sources of bias: (1) the learned selection bias from the model itself, and (2) the explicit geometric bias $a_{t-1,i}$ provided by the instance itself, which indicates spatially favorable nodes.
+Through the proposed compatibility calculation with adaptation bias, ICAM can make more informative node selections, which is especially critical for large-scale instances.

+This dual-integration strategy is validated by our ablation study, as shown in Appendix \ref{append:ablation_study}.
+The results clearly show that applying the function in both modules (AAFM+CAB) achieves significantly better performance than applying it in only one.
+All learnable biases $\alpha$ are simply trained end‑to‑end together with all other model parameters.
+We provide the convergence curves of learnable bias $\alpha$ throughout the training process for different problems in Appendix \ref{append:alpha_change}.